aneesahmed330/learning/README.md

 # learning
-In the repository, I will add various Software Engineer topics like data structure, database, programing stuff, tips and tricks etc
+In this repository, I will add various software engineer topics like data structure, database, programing stuff, tips and tricks etc